mrocklin/blog/_posts/work/2016-09-22-cluster-deployments.md

 ac = Adaptive(s, mc)
 ```

+This combines a policy, Adaptive, with a deployment scheme, Marathon in a
-The Adaptive cluster watches the scheduler and calls the `scale_up/down` methods
+composable way.
+The Adaptive cluster watches the scheduler and calls the
-on the MarathonCluster as necessary.
+`scale_up/down` methods on the MarathonCluster as necessary.

 Marathon code